nocibambi/aec/aec_project_proposal.md

 silk_canada = quandl.get("UCOM/SILK_CAN")
 ```
 * Country and product type codes are behind the [following link](https://www.quandl.com/data/UCOM-United-Nations-Commodity-Trade/documentation/data-organization).
-* Besides, the UN also provides a data API service based on the SDMX standard (https://comtrade.un.org/data/dev/portal).
+* Besides, the UN also provides its own data API service based on the SDMX standard (https://comtrade.un.org/data/dev/portal).

 ## Business value
 The research group behind the Atlas published the cleaned data set only relatively recently, and most of their publications so far has been about country-level economic development, and much less about direct business usability.
 Compared to contemporary unstructured data this set also benefits from its relatively broad geographic coverage and historical continuity.